A long and skinny town wedged between Lake Pepin and the bluffs, Maiden Rock has a few surprises that make it worth a stop.

 Sports and Recreation

-Rush River Delta State Natural Area (608.685.6222) is a 341-acre floodplain hardwood forest, with no groomed trails that can be soggy, but is still a fun place to explore.
+Rush River Delta State Natural Area is a 341-acre floodplain hardwood forest; there are no groomed trails, so it can get soggy, but is still a fun place to explore.
 Park at the lot at the junction of Highway 35 with County A; the natural area is south of Highway 35.